 El Retiro Park is a green escape in the center of Madrid.
 I like to start off with an early morning stroll through the park, admiring its 18th century style.
 The Crystal Palace is a beautiful glass structure overlooking the pond.
 It’s a great place to sit and have a picnic lunch or read a book if you get tired of the busy streets.

 Visit the Prado museum and the Golden Triangle of Art

 The Prado museum has over 9000 artworks and is the largest art gallery in the world.
 You can spend hours here, getting lost in the exhibitions.
 Goya’s Black Paintings are haunting images and a must see.
 I also enjoy the romanticism of Rubens’ paintings, one of the most famous is probably The Three Graces, which you can see in the museum.
 If you love art, you can include visits to the Thyssen-Bornemisza Museum and the Reina Sofia Museum.
 Together with the Prado these three museums are known as Madrid’s Golden Triangle of art.

 Madrid is full of statues and fountains to behold.
 Cibeles Fountain on Plaza de Cibeles is an iconic symbol of Madrid.
 The fountain of Neptune close to the Thyssen-Bornemisza Museum is another impressive fountain.

 Puerta del Sol (Gate of the Sun) is a famous square in the very center of Madrid.
 It was originally one of the entrances to Madrid before the city started developing on its outskirts.
 It’s lively, close to many attractions (and shops) on my list, and easily accessible by the metro.
-I adore the famous statue of the bear and the Madrono tree (Oso & Madroño), also the symbol of the city.
-The several small streets leading from Puerta del Sol is wonderful to explore with many options to bars, restaurants and shopping opportunities.
+I adore the famous statue of the Bear and the Madrono tree (Oso & Madroño), also the symbol of the city.
+The several small streets leading from Puerta del Sol is wonderful to explore with many bars, restaurants and shopping opportunities.